drashevsky/COVID-19-Rollout-Project/readme.md

 <br>

 When you have finished setting up the environment, run `main.py` to initiate the project.
+The datasets and visualizations will be output to the `datasets` and `visualizations` folders, respectively.

 ## Research Questions